julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 ```

-__Obs.:__ The problem statement does not specify but this solution can be improved using recurrence and a Stack, LIFO ADT (last-in-first-out).
+__Obs.:__ The problem statement does not specify but this solution can be improved using recurrence and a Stack, LIFO (last-in-first-out).

 **1.1.11: Write a code fragment that prints the contents of a two-dimensional boolean array, using * to represent true and a space to represent false.
 Include row and column numbers.**